AnarchistKnight/MotionFlowMatching/README.md

 The repo is an simple demo showing how to use flow matching (you may also use diffusion model) to do MIB (motion in-between) tasks.
-The specific task is to use (68=128-30-30) frames to connect the given 30 head frames and 30 tail frames.
+The specific task is to use 68 (=128-30-30) frames to connect the given 30 head frames and 30 tail frames.
 We expect the frames completed in the middle to be sufficiently natural and smooth connecting the given head and tail.
+We train a flow matching model to generate motion from noise and we borrow the technique called "inpainting" from image completion to generate the in-between frames conditioned on the given head and tail.
 See `inpaint.py` for details.
-There are many other techniques to improve the generated in-between frames and the motion as a whole, but these are not the purposes of this repo and will not be included here
+There are many other techniques to improve the generated in-between frames and the motion as a whole, but they are beyond the scope and purpose of this repo and thus will not be included here。

 1. create python environment